mavleo96/cse538-assignments/hw1/README.md

 ### 2.2 Train Logistic Regression

 Implement multiclass logistic regression training using features from 2.1.
-Use a learning rate and L2 penalty 0.01 with the SGD optimizer.
-Train the model for 100 epochs with a suitable batch size.
+Use a learning rate and L2 penalty 0.01 with the SGD optimizer and train the model for 100 epochs.
+You need to use the full training set and not mini batches during forward pass.

 Place your code in a method named `trainLogReg`.